hnvy/blog-1/00. journal/01. logs/journal_1_logs.md

 - T-I = thought/idea
 ```

-# E#7 (12/04/2022) - reflect on it (T+I)
-I've seen students try to 'optimise' their lifestyle by using a variety of 'productivity' applications and tools far too many times to count.
-These apps can sometimes be useful.
-Sometimes yes, and sometimes no. Not in the least.

-And, in order to tackle this problem, the students fail to consider that maybe, just maybe, using a lot of apps isn't the answer to their productivity concerns.
-Rather, they add to their failed arsenal by adding more of the latest apps and updates.

-It's similar to how you lose the flavour of chewing gum after a while.
-So, what exactly do you do?
-Spit it out and replace it with a fresh one?
-OR add a new gum to the already stale one in your mouth?

-To some, the solution to the above conundrum is to replace it.
-Which, in my opinion, is a far superior option.
-What do you suppose would happen if you keep adding a new gum every time you lose the taste, without getting rid of the globuar mass that has formed inside your cubbyhole?

-Apps for productivity can be used in the same way.
-A productivity app rarely aids in the completion of a task.
-All of these bright colours and sophisticated typefaces are just a diversion from your main objective.
-You spend countless hours researching and customising your new apps, only to have them fail tragically.
-Instead of pausing to reflect on what has just occurred, you continue to download new ones!

-Reflection is the answer.
-Assume you have a task that you despise.
-Or a task you've been putting off for far too long.
-What would you do in this situation?

-So you go to Google and type in your problem, and you get a cliche response like "use a to-do list," "the savvy entrepreneur employed the pomodoro technique," "this well-established business woman has four distinct calendars," and so on.
-It's a headache to read, and it's occasionally ludicrous.

-Don't get me wrong: I've been caught in that trap several times.
-Until I've had my fill.
-Because none of the 'productivity' applications helped me be more productive, I quit using them altogether.
-They give me the impression that I am being productive, but it's merely a psychological effect.

-As I have said, reflection is the answer.
-But what would you reflect about?
-I usually reflect about two things: do I need to do this task?
-If so, what would I get out of it?

-But wait, there's more.
-You aren't going to give a half-hearted response.
-No. Instead, you should jot it down (preferably with a pen and paper rather than a computer).
-Why?
-Because writing it down compels you to *really* consider and analyse it.
-You are forcing your brain to only focus on one thing, and one thing only: reflection.

-You will notice that once you've written a paragraph or two about why you should be doing that task, you would have fully convinced yourself to actually begin doing the task.
-It is then, and only then, do you cease that golden opportunity.

-"Great, however after 40 minutes, my motivation begins to wane.
-So, what do I do now?"
-You go through the same steps as before.
-Perhaps you will realise that you should be working on something else this time.
-Perhaps this new task is more important.

-The task's genuine nature is only revealed via reflection.
-Without reflection, the task is akin to seeing a huge, eerie shadow on your bedroom wall.
-Upon closer examination, you see that the gigantic shadow is cast by nothing more than a 2 cm toy...

-Here are the steps summarised:
-1. Look at your to-do list
-2. Pick a task
-3. Grab a pen and a piece of paper
-4. Write a couple of paragraphs (or rough notes, doodles.
-Whatever floats your boat) about whether you *need* to do this task?
-And if yes, what would you get out of it?
-5. Start working on that task once you are motivated
-6. If you are not motivated, then repeat steps 1-5 again.

-That is all.
-A simple life is what you need, not a new app.

 # E#6 (10/04/2022) - day by day (I)
 Medicine has many diseases to study, and there is too little time.
 What is the solution?
 Consistency.